N. Porsenna: World War I

 In 1914, Porsenna also issued a debut novel and began putting out his own newspaper, Latinul ("The Latin"), accompanied by a magazine, Ghilotina ("The Guillotine"), which appeared from November 1915 to March 1916 with Froda as the editorial secretary.
 Here, he focused for a while on attacking liberal theorist Eugen Lovinescu, whom he likened to a "barking mutt".
 Porsenna's work as a raconteur was continued in 1915 by a collection of mainly satirical prose, Dincolo de iubire și de moarte ("Beyond Love and Death"), which evidence the intellectual influence of Anatole France and Oscar Wilde.
 His 1916 novel, Magdalena, was briefly reviewed in Panait Mușoiu's Revista Ideei as "revelations sketched out with a very lively talent [...] which gentle souls would do well to heed."
 As clarified in the prologue, it was designed as an experiment in anti-art and unreliable narration, drawing attention to processes of self-mystification—to the lyricism of love imagined when compared to the banality of one's amorous biography.

 Porsenna's career was touched by political tension during the first two years of World War I, when Romania maintained neutrality.
 In his Latinul, he urged for an intervention in support of the Entente Powers, citing Francophilia and pan-Latinism as motivations—his articles were reunited as a propaganda brochure, called Războiul popoarelor ("The War of Peoples").
 Alongside Froda, he also produced a verse drama, Vulturul ("The Eagle"), depicting events in the life of Michael the Brave, and thus promoting the Ententist version of Romanian nationalism.
-Two other political essay came out in 1915 and 1916, respectively: Principiul libertății în evoluția politică a statelor europene ("The Principle of Freedom in the Evolution of European States"), and Heghemonia politică în raport cu dezvoltarea politică a statelor ("Political Hegemony in Relation to the Political Development of States").
+Two other political essays came out in 1915 and 1916, respectively: Principiul libertății în evoluția politică a statelor europene ("The Principle of Freedom in the Evolution of European States"), and Heghemonia politică în raport cu dezvoltarea politică a statelor ("Political Hegemony in Relation to the Political Development of States").
 In Ghilotina, Porsenna moderated his stance, adopting some ideas from the "Germanophile" faction of the Conservative Party—and more specifically from its leader, Alexandru Marghiloman.
-He proposed that Romanians should wait out the war, an only join the faction that showed itself capable of winning it.
+He proposed that Romanians should wait out the war, and only join that camp that was most likely to win.
 In late 1915, he was briefly credited as co-editor of the avant-garde and anti-war magazine Chemarea, whose manager was poet Ion Vinea.